PUP (band): Morbid Stuff (2018–2019)

 In May 2018, the band announced that they had finished tracking their third album in Toronto with Dave Schiffman and Darren McGill.
 Towards the end of 2018, the band released a zine entitled "Pup the Zine Vol. 1" containing a comic book and a flexi-disc for a live version of "My Life Is Over and I Couldn't Be Happier".

 In January 2019, the band released Pup the Zine Vol. 2 complete with a flexi-disc featuring a new single, "Kids", that they mailed out to fans over the course of the month.
 The zines additionally contained a press release and release date for the band's third album, Morbid Stuff, which was due on April 5, 2019.
 The second single from the album, "Free at Last", was released on February 27, 2019, and featured guest vocals from Eva Hendricks of Charly Bliss.
 The band performed "Kids" on Late Night with Seth Meyers on March 21, 2019, in anticipation of release of Morbid Stuff.
 Later in March 2019, the band released two new songs, "Scorpion Hill" and "Sibling Rivalry".
+The song "Sibling Rivalry" was featured in the soundtrack for NHL 20.

-The Unraveling of PUPTheBand (2020–present)
+The Unraveling of PUPTheBand (2020–2025)

 On July 3, 2020, the band released a live album available on Bandcamp for one day only, titled Live at the Electric Ballroom.
 In August 2020, the band released a cover of "A.M.
 180", off of Grandaddy's debut album, Under the Western Freeway.
 In September 2020, the band announced that a new six-track EP, This Place Sucks Ass, would be released on October 23.
 Along with the announcement they released one of the tracks from the EP, "Rot".

 In December 2020, PUP collaborated with the New York-based band Charly Bliss on a Christmas song titled "It's Christmas and I Fucking Miss You".
 The bands also released an accompanying music video for the song.
 The band contributed a cover of the Metallica song "Holier Than Thou" to the charity tribute album The Metallica Blacklist, released in September 2021.
 On November 9, 2021, PUP released two new singles, "Waiting" and "Kill Something".

 On January 18, 2022, PUP announced their fourth studio album, The Unraveling of PUPTheBand, which was released on April 1, 2022.
 They also released a single from the album, "Robot Writes a Love Song", and an accompanying music video.
+The band announced they would be performing as an opening act for Sum 41's final tour in January 2025.